top of page

 Neurologic: Memory, Alzheimer's (reportedly reduces inflammation and amyloid plaque formation)

-Skin: Smallpox (helps relieve symptoms), chicken pox (helps relieve symptoms), wound healing including diabetic wounds, itching from chronic kidney disease, eczema, acne, insect bites and stings, itchy skin
+Skin: Smallpox (helps relieve symptoms), chicken pox (helps relieve symptoms), wound healing, including diabetic wounds, itching from chronic kidney disease, eczema, acne, insect bites and stings, itchy skin

-Mental Health: Depression, fatigue, anxiety
+Mental Health: May help with depression, fatigue, stress, and anxiety

 Glucose: Helps regulate blood sugar